 The process of the aerosol micro leak detection machines works with all widely used propellants including inert gasses and is available in two versions:

-Full-Body Micro-Leak Detection – The entire aerosol container is enclosed in a vacuum chamber and tested to an adjustable setpoint.
+‘Full-Body’ Micro-Leak Detection machines – The entire aerosol container is enclosed in a vacuum chamber and tested to an adjustable setpoint.
 The Full-Body detector can process any shape, material, or construction of aerosol, making it a fully versatile aerosol leak detector.

-Aerosol containers are tested in isolation to the ADR 2007 requirement of a leak rate no greater than 2.0 x 10-3mbar.l.s-1 at an ambient temperature of 20°C. Any containers leaking at a rate higher than this will be marked by the control system as failures.
+Aerosol containers are tested in isolation to the ADR 2007 requirement of a leak rate no greater than 2.0 x 10-3mbar.l.s-1 at an ambient temperature of 20°C. Any containers leaking at a rate higher than this will be marked by the aerosol leak detector as failures.

-If a container fails the test, the Machine can:
+If a container fails the test, the aerosol micro leak detection machine can:

 - Stop, and indicate the failure for operators to remove, before restarting the Machine.